Applications of zero-free regions on averages and shifted convolution sums of Hecke eigenvalues: Acknowledgements

 \section{Acknowledgements}

-The author would like to thank his advisor Professor Xiaoqing Li for her helpful advice on some zero-free regions and the generalized Ramanujan-Petersson conjecture.
-The author wishes to express his thanks to Professor Andrew Granville and Professor Kaisa Matomaki for their helpful comments.
+The author would like to thank his advisor Professor Xiaoqing Li for her helpful advice on zero-free regions and the generalized Ramanujan-Petersson conjecture.
+The author wishes to express his thanks to Professor Andrew Granville, Professor Kaisa Matomaki, and the anonymous referee for their helpful comments.